 The Sherriff Centre

-A standard soft play centre for the kids but a stunning venue for parents to grab a coffee and cake while the kids blow off some steam.
+A standard kids indoor playground but also a stunning venue for parents to grab a coffee and cake while the kids blow off some steam.

 The Sherriff Centre | St James Church, Sherriff Road | London NW6 2AP

 Prices are £4.50 for an hour in the junior area/£2.50 in the baby area.